GE CLAS Core

 FREN:2002Intermediate French II5

 Students may use varied combinations of French language courses approved to fulfill the GE CLAS Core World Languages requirement.
-Those with previous knowledge of French may be able to fulfill the requirement by substituting FREN:1010 First-Year French Review for FREN:1001 and FREN:1002 in the sequence above.
+Those with previous knowledge of French may be able to substitute FREN:1010 First-Year French Review for FREN:1001 and FREN:1002 in the preceding sequence.
 Some students may be evaluated as ready for FREN:2001 or FREN:2002.
 Consult the department for appropriate placement.

 German

 Courses in German are offered by the Department of German.
-For students without previous knowledge of German, the department recommends the following sequence to fulfill the GE CLAS Core World Languages requirement.
+The following sequence is one way to fulfill the GE CLAS Core World Languages requirement and is appropriate for students without previous knowledge of German.

 Course # Title Hours